ibm-cloud-docs/account/validate-restrict-user.md

 # Validating filters set at the private catalog level
 {: #restrict-user-validate}

-In this tutorial, you validate that you can view specific {{site.data.keyword.IBM}} products in the private catalog you've been given access to.
+In this tutorial, you validate that you can view specific {{site.data.keyword.IBM}} products in the private catalog that you've been given access to.
 {: shortdesc}

 ## Before you begin